Mogadishu Cathedral: Current situation

 After 1991, the cathedral was no longer regularly used.
 In late 2008, much of the Catholic cathedral was destroyed.

 A BBC correspondent later visited the site in 2012 and reported that some internally displaced people had formed tent settlements on the cathedral grounds.
 This was in stark contrast to the many new shops that had opened outside, where merchants, optimistic about the city's relative stability since the ousting of the insurgents, had begun to publicly advertise their wares again.
 The correspondent also mentioned that although the cathedral had structurally incurred considerable damage by having its roof blown off among other things, its walls were still erect, its elegant stone arches still in place, and the general atmosphere was one of serenity.

 In April 2013, after a visit to the site to inspect its condition, the diocese announced plans to rebuild the cathedral in the near future.
-As of 2023, reconstruction of the cathedral has yet to commence.
+As of 2023, reconstruction of the cathedral had yet to commence.